appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/zone.md

 <dd>

-The Section Split property allows you to divide the Zone into up to four separate sections.
+The Section Split property allows you to divide the Zone into four separate sections.
 Each section acts like a container for other widgets, and you can adjust how wide or narrow each section is by changing the number of columns it occupies.
-Each section can have between 2 and 12 columns, offering flexibility in how your app content is arranged.
+You can resize sections by dragging the section divider.

 *Example:* If you want to create a layout with a small button section and a large Table section, you can divide the Zone into two sections:

 - Section 1: 2 columns wide, suitable for small widgets like buttons.
-- Section 2: 10 columns wide, ideal for larger widgets like tables or forms.
+- Section 2: 10 columns wide, ideal for larger widgets like Tables or Forms.

 </dd>